Best Dictation Apps for macOS in 2026: Complete Guide (Free & Paid)

 FAQ

-What's the best free dictation app for Mac?
-Apple's built-in Dictation is the best free option.
+What’s the best free dictation app for macOS?
+Apple’s built-in Dictation is the best free option.
 It works offline on Apple Silicon Macs and handles basic dictation well.
 Spokenly also offers a generous free tier with offline local processing.

 Which dictation app is most accurate?
 Aqua Voice scores highest in accuracy tests (0.9% word error rate for emails).
 Willow Voice and apps using Whisper models (Superwhisper, BetterDictation, MacWhisper, mrmr) also offer excellent accuracy.
 Apple’s built-in option has improved but trails dedicated apps.

-Can I use dictation offline on Mac?
+Can I use dictation offline on macOS?
 Yes.
 Apple Dictation works offline on Apple Silicon Macs.
 Superwhisper, BetterDictation, MacWhisper, and Spokenly (local mode) also work completely offline.
 Most cloud-based apps (mrmr, Willow, Aqua, WisprFlow) require internet.

-How much does Mac dictation software cost?
+How much does macOS dictation software cost?
 Free (Apple Dictation) to $15/month (Willow Voice).
-One-time options: $30 (BetterDictation), $80 (MacWhisper Pro), $249 (Superwhisper lifetime). mrmr is $8/month with a 21-day free trial.
+One-time options: $30 (BetterDictation), $80 (MacWhisper Pro), $249 (Superwhisper lifetime). mrmr is currently in private beta — join the waitlist.
 Most apps offer free trials.

-Does dictation work in all Mac apps?
-Most dictation apps work system-wide in any text field—Gmail, Slack, Google Docs, code editors, etc. Apple's built-in dictation has the widest compatibility.
+Does dictation work in all macOS apps?
+Most dictation apps work system-wide in any text field—Gmail, Slack, Google Docs, code editors, etc. Apple’s built-in dictation has the widest compatibility.
 Third-party apps like mrmr, Willow, and Aqua work anywhere you can type.

-What's the difference between cloud and offline dictation?
+What’s the difference between cloud and offline dictation?
 Cloud dictation (mrmr, Willow, Aqua, WisprFlow) sends audio to servers for processing, offering better accuracy and features but requiring internet.
-Offline dictation (Superwhisper, BetterDictation local, MacWhisper, Spokenly local) processes everything on your Mac for complete privacy but may be slower or less accurate.
+Offline dictation (Superwhisper, BetterDictation local, MacWhisper, Spokenly local) processes everything on your macOS for complete privacy but may be slower or less accurate.

 The best dictation app depends on your workflow.
 If you type thousands of words weekly, a paid app saves hours.
 Start with a free trial, test it with real work (not just demo text), and see if you’re still using it after a week.
 That’s the real test.